alexej-strelzow/testcafe-cucumber-typescript/README.md

 Tests are described in feature files (see `./src/features`).
 Each written line under "Scenario" must start with either `GIVEN`, `WHEN`, `THEN` or `AND` and has an underlying implementation (see `./src/step_definitions`).
 Each line gets matched to the respective function via regex.
-Therefore it is important to not have two function with the same text, as this is ambiguous and will result in an error.
+Therefor, it is important to not have two functions with the same text, as this is ambiguous and will result in an error.

 ### Work in Progress (WIP)

-When you are developing a test, just tag the scenario or feature with `@wip` and execute `npm run tests:wip`.
+When you are developing a test, just tag the scenario or feature with `@wip` and comment in `TAGS=@wip` in your config file.
 This command will collect all features or scenarios with that tag and run them.
 Example:
 ```